quantummaid/quantummaid-tutorials/basic-tutorial/README.md

     </dependency>
 </dependencies>
 ```
-We also added a [BOM](https://medium.com/java-user-group-malta/maven-s-bill-of-materials-bom-b430ede60599) so we do not have to specify version numbers.
+We also added a [BOM](https://medium.com/java-user-group-malta/maven-s-bill-of-materials-bom-b430ede60599) so you do not have to specify version numbers.

 ## The first usecase